 1912: Cyprus, Italy, Norway, United States of America (officially), Zimbabwe (then known as Rhodesia)

-Some of these Countries were in what was then known as the British Empire (now the Commonwealth), so were closely connected to Britain in that way, and in some cases ruled directly from Britain, hence the early introduction of Scouting/Guiding by British people who brought the idea over with them, having encountered it while back in Britain on breaks.
-Others got to hear of Guiding through obtaining copies of the books, and translating them for themselves, or through nationals who had been visiting or staying in Britain, then going home and telling of the new scheme they had seen . . .
+Some of these Countries were in what was then known as the British Empire (now the Commonwealth), so were closely connected to Britain in that way, and in some cases they were ruled directly from Britain, hence the early introduction of Scouting/Guiding by British people living there who brought the idea over with them, having encountered it while back in Britain on furlough breaks.
+Others got to hear of Guiding through obtaining copies of the books and translating them for themselves, or through nationals who had been visiting or staying in Britain, then going home and telling of the new scheme they had seen . . .

-Many countries have published books about their Guiding history, sometimes Regions or Counties have produced books or booklets, or put information on their County website too, and your County Archivist will be keen to help you with your researches - your Guider can give you their contact details.
-Some newspapers have searchable databases which would help you to trace period newspaper articles about early Guiding in your local area (I've read some original newspaper accounts of the Crystal Palace rally in national and regional newspapers this way, and several fascinating accounts of various Scout and Guide rallies in my home city pre-1914) - both national and local papers can help.
+Many countries have published books about their Guiding history, sometimes Regions or Counties have produced books or booklets, or put information on their County website, and your County Archivist will be keen to help you with your researches - your Guider can give you their contact details.
+Some newspapers have searchable databases which would help you to trace period newspaper articles about early Guiding in your local area (I've read some original newspaper accounts of the Crystal Palace rally in national and regional newspapers this way, and several fascinating accounts of various Scout and Guide rallies in my home city pre-1914) - both national and local papers can help, and local libraries can often help with free online access.
 Most Counties would publish annual reports, and many produced regular newsletters too - these may well contain items about local units in your area, with information of what the units were doing at meetings and residentials.

 For the other clauses, according to the WAGGGS website: